-1. Entrepreneur initiate the business:
+1. Initiation the Business:

 Entrepreneur has to initiate the business by mobilizing other factors.
 All the primary work to start the business will be undertaken by him.

 2. Decision making:

 Major decisions like the kind of good to be produced, size of the unit, quantity of output, price, marketing etc. have to be made by him.